Amidst probe of alleged sexual misconduct, AngelList partner Lee Jacobs on leave

 WeWork will launch in Japan with the help of SoftBank

-An investigation into alleged sexual misconduct at an event in 2013 has led to AngelList partner Lee Jacobs going on indefinite paid leave of absence, sources tell TechCrunch and the company has now confirmed.
+An investigation into alleged sexual misconduct at an event in 2013 has led to AngelList employee Lee Jacobs going on indefinite paid leave of absence, sources tell TechCrunch and the company has now confirmed.

 AngelList was informed of the incident two weeks ago.
 According to a source familiar with AngelList’s internal working, on July 13th, AngelList told employees via Slack that “Some of you have noticed that Lee is no longer available on email or Slack.
 He is on leave for personal reasons indefinitely and will be unavailable for contact.
 Jake and Parker are taking on his responsibilities temporarily while we figure out the longer term.”